VBA-Tools-v2/VBA-ErrorHandling/readme.md

 ' -> 2022-07-01 21:37:50.00|WARN |{Err.Source}|An error has occured.

 ' Directly log a warning using attached Logger.
-ErrorHandler.Log.LogWarn "Logging has started to the target file.", "ModuleName.MethodName" ' -> 2022-07-01 21:37:50.00|WARN |ModuleName.MethodName|Logging has started to the target file.
+ErrorHandler.LogWarn "Logging has started to the target file.", "ModuleName.MethodName" ' -> 2022-07-01 21:37:50.00|WARN |ModuleName.MethodName|Logging has started to the target file.
 ```